ZachYarbrough/portfolio/posts/why-blog.md

 ### Project Reviews
 After finishing a project, I think it is beneficial to take a step back and reflect on successes and lessons learned.
 I want to write reviews or retrospectives for my projects so I can condense my takeaways in a digestible way.

-### Project Showcases
+### Showcases
-I already have a dedicated [projects](/projects) section in my portfolio where I showcase my bigger projects, but I still want to make posts highlighting smaller ideas I work on.
-This could be anything from a random bash script that I am proud of, to a project that I posed an interesting challenge, but I never finished.
+I already have a dedicated [projects](/projects) section in my portfolio where I showcase my projects, but creating smaller posts presents an opportunity for me to highlight projects I am working on that aren't big enough to have a dedicated project page.
+This could be anything from a random bash script that saves me time, to a project I want to talk about, but I never finished.

 # Further Readings